imperfect waste and expressive craft

 an experiment in craft from upcycling

-cia collaborated with friends in portland’s maker community to knit, stitch, and assemble excess materials for an experimental chair project. the underlying structure is an upcycled seat shell that was modified and covered in cotton batting to create the underlying form. textiles and hand-knitted patterns were pieced together with “string-pulls” for tensioning, a common technique in upholstery. the base was fabricated using remnants of cardboard sonotubes. bands of excess trim wrapped the outside.
+cia collaborated with friends in portland’s maker community to knit, stitch, and assemble upcycled materials for an experimental chair project. the underlying structure is an old seat shell that was modified and covered in cotton batting. patterns were pieced together for the textiles and a knitted section. the base was fabricated using cardboard sonotubes and covered with bands of excess trim. the “chi-chi” chair was inspired by cuban conga dresses.

 big thanks to the team — chris, tim, and danika for their talent and help!